 Timeshare Resale Buying Process

 Primarily if you are looking to buy timeshare points resale, you should be looking for the maximum amount of RCI points with the least amount of maintenance fees.
 You can buy them on eBay or any timeshare resale site.
 We purchased our timeshare on eBay.
-It would be best if you did not care where the timeshare is deeded (located), it could be in Tim Buck Two.
+It would be best if you did not care where the timeshare is deeded (located).
+It could be in Tim Buck Two.
 What you care about is the cost per point to maintain.
 To compare apples to apples, you will take the annual maintenance fee divided by the total number of points to come up with the annual cost per point.
 How many points should you be looking for?
 It depends.

 We have 45k per year and never needed more as there are four ways to use your timeshare, and two modes don’t require points.
 Before we go further, let’s look at some terminology you will need to understand.
 To maximize your use, you are looking for annual usage.
 Anything less means you will pay an annual maintenance fee but only get your points every other year.
-One other thing I should stress is that the approach I used was to focus on RCI converted properties.
+I should stress that the approach I used was to focus on RCI converted properties.
 There are many independent point systems like Bluegreen, Hilton, and Marriot.
-All allow you to trade via RCI, but the points are not apples to apple trades, which makes the comparison a challenge.
+All allow you to trade via RCI, but the points are not apples to apple trades, making the comparison a challenge.
 I have friends that own Bluegreen and Hilton.
 They pay way more in fees and have fewer options.

 Common Terminology used in Timeshare Resale Listings